Film, TV + Theatre

 The rest of Clover’s friends—Max, Nina, and Abe—struggle to leave a lasting impression, though it’s less a fault of the cast and more of the writing.
 Caught in the time loop’s chaos, they’re given just enough screen time to react to the carnage around them, but not enough space to evolve beyond familiar archetypes.
 At times, the trio felt more like genre placeholders than fully developed characters.

-As the only returning character from the game, Peter Stormare’s Dr Hill is a divisive presence.
-Unlike the enigmatic figure players recall, this version is far more erratic.
-The shift from subtle mystery to overt villainy does strip away some of the character’s original intrigue, but Stormare remains a magnetic force on screen, bringing just enough theatrical menace to keep you on edge.
+As the only returning character from the video game, Peter Stormare’s Dr. Hill is a divisive presence.
+Don’t get me wrong, a good callback is always appreciated, but there’s a tonal shift that strips away some of the character’s original intrigue.
+Stormare still remains a magnetic force on screen, bringing theatrical menace to keep you on edge.

-Oh, and keep an eye on Dr. Hill’s office.
-You just might spot a subtle Easter egg nodding to one of the game’s titular characters…
+Speaking of nostalgic nods, you might want to keep an eye on Dr. Hill’s office for a subtle Easter egg hinting at one of the game’s titular characters…

 VISUALS